List of criminal organizations in DC Comics: Anti-Superman Gang

 Originally founded by "Ace" Manton, the Anti-Superman Gang is a series of groups generally of human beings who sought to eliminate Superman.

 Anunnaki

 An offshoot of the Oans, Nergal and his servants Ereskigal, Tiamat, Pazuzu, Humbaba, Enkimdu, and Kulullu enslaved early humans in Mesopotamia before being imprisoned in the dimension Kurnugi.

 Army of Alfreds

 A trio of Alfred Pennyworths from across the Dark Multiverse in service of the Dark Knights.

 Army of Crime

 Founded by General Scarr, the Army of Crime sought to take over crime in Gotham City.
 Its members included Colonel Sulphur, Major Disaster, and Captain Cutlass.

-Aryan Brigade

-The Aryan Brigade is a group associated with the Aryan Nation that serve as their purifiers.

-The first incarnation of the group consists of Backlash, Blind Faith, Golden Eagle, Heatmonger, and Iron Cross.

-The second incarnation of the group consists of Backlash, Bonehead, Luftwaffe, and Rebel.

 ASP

 The Neo-Nazi terrorist organization known as the ASP (short for American Supremacist Party) first appeared in Checkmate #1.
 The group was responsible for a series of fatal bombings and attempted to release a weaponized biological agent.

 Assassination Bureau

 The Assassination Bureau is an organization of metahuman assassins led by Breathtaker, the Bureau was hired by the 2000 Committee to kill Firestorm.
-Known operatives are Stratos (aerokinetic), the Mindboggler (telepathy), and Incognito (shape shifter).
+Known operatives are Stratos, who can manipulate air; Mindboggler, who possesses telepathy; and Incognito, who possesses shapeshifting abilities.
 First appears in Fury of Firestorm #29 (November 1984).